 Digital Advertising is not going anywhere.
 According to Forrester Research “the affiliate marketing industry is now a $6.8 billion industry”.

-Affiliate marketing is not a get rich quick scheme of any kind but a legitimate way to earn extra money through advertising.
+Affiliate marketing is not a get rich quick scheme of any kind but a legitimate way to earn extra money through promotion of products and services you enjoy and believe in.

 But once implemented properly these methods can earn you a means of passive income long after they are set up.